mikedelong/kaggle-zestimate/capstone_report.md

 We are using a gradient boosted random forest model called XGBoost.
 XGBoost is a general-purpose supervised learning method that uses gradient boosting and decision trees; it is also called a tree ensemble model.
 It was developed by Tianqi Chen and Carlos Guestrin at the University of Washington, and the original  [paper](https://arxiv.org/pdf/1603.02754.pdf) describing the model was published in June 2016.

+1. Define the algorithm
+2. Justify its use based on the characteristics of the problem and the problem domain
+3. Include algorithm variables and parameters
+4.

 ### Benchmark
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section:
 - _Has some result or value been provided that acts as a benchmark for measuring performance?_